 Correct position of the thumb at the piano

-Watch well this video on how to position correctly the hand.
+How to position correctly the hand at the piano.
 Looking at the video and the photos you can understand with extreme clarity which is the exact and best position of the fingers and the hand to the piano.

 For “articulation” of the fingers I mean the complete movement of the fingers for lowering the keys on keyboard.
 The fingers have to be curved, folded up and they have to get up in the preceding moment to the lowering of the key.
 The articulation of the fingers can be compared to the movement of a hammer in its action.
 The exact position of the last phalanx and the fingers is very important.